growingspaghetti/growingspaghetti.github.io/src/introduction.md

 </div>

 🎞️ Spanning Tree, What is Binary Heap\
-There are sort of confusion in nomenclature, and watching these videos by Brian from CS50 at that timing helped me to understand the 8h data structure tutorial.
+There is sort of confusion in nomenclature, and watching these videos by Brian from CS50 at that time helped me to understand the 8h data structure tutorial.
 <div class="thumbnail">
 <a href="https://www.youtube.com/watch?v=AE5I0xACpZs" target="_blank" rel="noopener noreferrer"><img loading="lazy" src="./imgs/pq.png"></a>
 </div>